Chocolate industry in the Philippines: Industry background

 Cacao, which originated from South American forests, is the source material of chocolate products.
 However, modern cacao is mostly produced by African and European countries such as the Ivory Coast, Germany and Belgium.
 As a minor player in the global industry, the Philippines also engages in cacao cultivation nearly everywhere around the archipelago, even during the early 1900s.

 Cacao industry

 The Philippine cacao industry consists mostly of smallholder farmers who supply medium-scale manufacturers.
-However, domestic production is insufficient; local cacao demand outweighs the cacao supply both locally and globally.
+However, local cacao demand outweighs the cacao supply both locally and globally.
 One major factor that affects cacao production in the country is "the lack of post-harvest knowledge, equipment, and facilities to ensure bean quality for chocolate manufacturing."
 Since that is the case, cacao exports are far less than country's imports.
 The Department of Trade and Industry Reports that in 2012, cacao imports amounted to 3,662 tons, while cacao exports amounted to only 512 tons.

 Imports of Cocoa and Cocoa Preparations (million kg.)